 Results

-To examine the first hypothesis that enjoyment is correlated with second screen usage, we conducted a Pearson correlation test.
-As we hypothesized, a negative correlation was found between enjoyment and non-game related usage of WhatsApp while watching the games (rp= -.35, p < .001).
-Contrary to our hypothesis, though, a positive correlation was found between enjoyment and game-related usages of WhatsApp (rp= .31, p < .001).
-Thus, increased enjoyment from the game increases the second screen usage if it is game-related and reduces the usage if it is not game-related (see table 1).
+To examine the first hypothesis, that enjoyment is correlated with second-screen use, we conducted a Pearson correlation test.
+As we hypothesized, a negative correlation was found between enjoyment and non–game-related use of WhatsApp while watching the games (r = –.35, p < .001).
+Contrary to our hypothesis, though, a positive correlation was found between enjoyment and game-related uses of WhatsApp (r = .31, p < .001).
+Thus, increased enjoyment from the game increases the second-screen use if it is game-related and reduces the use if it is not game-related (see Table 1).

-Table 1.
-Research variables correlations.
+Table 1

+Research Variable Correlations